 Funds will increase confidence in the prosecuting of impaired driving cases.
 Due to the need for this type of training the TSD expanded the TSRP Program with a second TSRP in FY20.
-This program supports the state in reaching performance targets C-1, C-3, C-5, 13, 14, and 16.
-This program supports an efficient and effective timeline of adjudication allowing more cases to move through the judicial system expeditiously.
+This program supports the state in reaching performance targets C-1, C-3, C-5.